Bank of New York Mellon Corp Sells 9,497 Shares of iRobot Co. (NASDAQ:IRBT)

 Bank of New York Mellon Corp cut its holdings in iRobot Co.
 (NASDAQ:IRBT) by 2.6% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 354,338 shares of the industrial products company’s stock after selling 9,497 shares during the period.
 Bank of New York Mellon Corp owned approximately 1.26% of iRobot worth $28,451,000 at the end of the most recent reporting period.

-A number of other institutional investors have also bought and sold shares of the business.
+A number of other institutional investors have also bought and sold shares of IRBT.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. lifted its stake in iRobot by 20.1% in the fourth quarter.
+Ltd. raised its stake in shares of iRobot by 20.1% during the fourth quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 3,914 shares of the industrial products company’s stock worth $314,000 after purchasing an additional 654 shares during the last quarter.
+Ltd. now owns 3,914 shares of the industrial products company’s stock valued at $314,000 after acquiring an additional 654 shares during the last quarter.
 ProShare Advisors LLC raised its stake in shares of iRobot by 71.1% during the fourth quarter.
 ProShare Advisors LLC now owns 6,648 shares of the industrial products company’s stock valued at $534,000 after acquiring an additional 2,763 shares during the last quarter.
 Profund Advisors LLC bought a new position in shares of iRobot during the fourth quarter valued at about $264,000.
 Vident Investment Advisory LLC raised its stake in shares of iRobot by 17.8% during the fourth quarter.
 Vident Investment Advisory LLC now owns 319,500 shares of the industrial products company’s stock valued at $25,653,000 after acquiring an additional 48,279 shares during the last quarter.
 Finally, Principal Financial Group Inc. raised its stake in shares of iRobot by 23.5% during the fourth quarter.
 Principal Financial Group Inc. now owns 251,470 shares of the industrial products company’s stock valued at $20,190,000 after acquiring an additional 47,852 shares during the last quarter.
 99.40% of the stock is owned by institutional investors and hedge funds.

-In other news, Director Elisha W. Finney sold 2,827 shares of the stock in a transaction that occurred on Tuesday, December 22nd.
-The shares were sold at an average price of $85.00, for a total transaction of $240,295.00.
-Following the sale, the director now owns 8,276 shares in the company, valued at $703,460.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, Director Michelle Stacy sold 1,000 shares of the stock in a transaction that occurred on Friday, January 15th.
+In other news, Director Michelle Stacy sold 1,000 shares of the stock in a transaction that occurred on Friday, January 15th.
 The shares were sold at an average price of $92.00, for a total transaction of $92,000.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Colin M. Angle sold 36,086 shares of the stock in a transaction that occurred on Monday, January 25th.
+The shares were sold at an average price of $104.88, for a total transaction of $3,784,699.68.
+Following the sale, the chief executive officer now owns 336,494 shares in the company, valued at approximately $35,291,490.72.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 72,879 shares of company stock worth $7,015,381.
+In the last quarter, insiders have sold 72,879 shares of company stock worth $7,015,381.
 Corporate insiders own 2.91% of the company’s stock.

-iRobot (NASDAQ:IRBT) last announced its quarterly earnings data on Tuesday, February 9th.
-The industrial products company reported $0.84 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.31 by $0.53.
-The business had revenue of $544.83 million for the quarter, compared to analysts’ expectations of $494.07 million. iRobot had a net margin of 11.72% and a return on equity of 13.69%.
-The business’s revenue was up 27.7% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.70 earnings per share.
-On average, sell-side analysts forecast that iRobot Co. will post 2.71 EPS for the current fiscal year.

 Several equities analysts have recently commented on the stock.
-Zacks Investment Research raised shares of iRobot from a “hold” rating to a “strong-buy” rating and set a $140.00 price objective for the company in a research note on Thursday, February 18th.
-Raymond James downgraded shares of iRobot from an “outperform” rating to a “market perform” rating in a research note on Monday, January 25th.
-Northland Securities upped their price objective on shares of iRobot from $120.00 to $140.00 in a research note on Friday, February 12th.
-Citigroup boosted their price target on shares of iRobot from $95.00 to $140.00 and gave the company a “neutral” rating in a research report on Friday, February 12th.
-Finally, JPMorgan Chase & Co. upgraded shares of iRobot from a “neutral” rating to an “overweight” rating and boosted their price target for the company from $101.00 to $166.00 in a research report on Thursday, February 11th.
+Citigroup upped their price objective on shares of iRobot from $95.00 to $140.00 and gave the company a “neutral” rating in a research note on Friday, February 12th.
+Raymond James cut shares of iRobot from an “outperform” rating to a “market perform” rating in a research report on Monday, January 25th.
+JPMorgan Chase & Co. upgraded shares of iRobot from a “neutral” rating to an “overweight” rating and boosted their price target for the company from $101.00 to $166.00 in a research report on Thursday, February 11th.
+Zacks Investment Research upgraded shares of iRobot from a “hold” rating to a “strong-buy” rating and set a $140.00 price target on the stock in a research report on Thursday, February 18th.
+Finally, Northland Securities boosted their price target on shares of iRobot from $120.00 to $140.00 in a research report on Friday, February 12th.
 One investment analyst has rated the stock with a sell rating, six have issued a hold rating, two have issued a buy rating and one has issued a strong buy rating to the stock.
 The company presently has an average rating of “Hold” and a consensus price target of $113.63.

 iRobot Corporation designs, builds, and sells robots in the United States, Europe, the Middle East, Africa, Japan, and internationally.
 It offers Roomba floor vacuuming robots; Braava family of automatic floor mopping robots; and Root robots to help children learn how to code.
 The company sells its products through distributor and retail sales channels, as well as through online stores and resellers.